top of page

 Leaders Can Be Managers, and Managers Can Be Leaders

-Here’s the twist: leaders can be managers, and managers can be leaders.
+Here’s the twist: leaders can also manage, and managers can also lead.
 The distinction lies in their primary focus:

 • Leaders: Their primary role is to drive positive, non-incremental change.
 They inspire, envision, and empower.
 Their canvas is broad, encompassing culture, strategy, and people.